denibertovic/borg-runner/README.md

 ## Running

 Borg runner needs root permissions to run.
-This is mostly becasue it will need to mount `NFS` volumes and the like, but also becasue if you want to backup a folder like `/etc` you have to run the backup as root.
+This is mostly because it will need to mount `NFS` volumes and the like, but also because if you want to backup a folder like `/etc` you have to run the backup as root.

 ```bash
 sudo borg-runner --debug -c /etc/borg-runner.yaml